moveit/moveit2_tutorials/doc/concepts/moveit_task_constructor/propagating_stages.rst

      - Description
    * - direction
      - void setDirection(geometry_msgs/Vector3 direction)
-     - Direction vector to use for corrections.
+     - Direction vector to fix collision by shifting object along correction direction.
+A default direction is calculated if not explicitly set.
    * - penetration
      - void setMaxPenetration(double penetration)
      - Cutoff length up to which collision objects get fixed.
+If the object's collision length is greater than the value set, the collision will not be fixed.

 Example code